gimlet-io/gimlet-documentation/src/pages/blog/git-the-ironclad-system.md

 `git status` is your biggest ally in this process, and as a reminder it also hints how you can add or remove files from the staging area.
 Besides git status, I run `git diff` a lot in this process.

 - If I want to unstage a file, I use `git checkout path/to/file`
 - or if I want to unstage all files and start over the staging process, I run `git reset HEAD`.
-This time without the `--hard` as it throws away all changes, while running reset without hard only resets the git staging area.
+This time without the `--hard` flag as that would throw away all changes, while running reset without hard only resets the git staging area and it keeps my changes.

-### Integrating
+### Integration

 Integration is the process when you bring changes from a branch to the main code line.